z0Ld3v/z0L-audits/README.md

 ## Upcoming Reports

 More audits are on the way!
-We will continue adding valuable analyses of various smart contracts and protocols.
+I will continue adding valuable analyses of various smart contracts and protocols.

 ## Contributing

 Contributions are welcome!
-If you have suggestions, improvements, or requests for audits, feel free to open an issue or pull request.
+If you have suggestions or improvements, feel free to open an issue or pull request.